ozfortress/ozfortress_docs/docs/rules/bball.md

 ## 4. Player Eligibility
 ### 4.1.
 Ping Requirements
  BBall will not follow our Global Ruleset Ping or Out of Region rules.
 Out-of-Region Players intending to join a roster, or play as a mercenary, must meet the in-game ping limit of 150.
 If you are unsure whether you meet this requirement, prior to the tournament starting you should contact a League Administrator to undergo a ping check.
 It is the responsibility of Out-of-Region Players to ensure that they satisfy this ping limit before the beginning of the tournament.

+## 5. BBall Play Rules
+### 5.1.
+Hoop Guarding
+Hoop "Guarding" in BBall is the act of physically sitting on the hoop, preventing the enemy team from capturing the intel.
+In ozfortress BBall competitions, this act is **prohibited**.
+Any deliberate instance of this found will result in a match forfeit.